Tbilisi - Things to Do in Tbilisi

 When to Visit

 Tbilisi shines brightest during late spring (April-May) and early autumn (September-October) when temperatures hover between 20-25°C with minimal rainfall (30-40mm monthly).
 These shoulder seasons offer 20-30% lower accommodation prices than peak summer while delivering perfect weather for walking tours and outdoor dining.
-Summer (June-August) brings sweltering heat (28-32°C) and occasional thunderstorms, but rewards visitors with vibrant street life, outdoor festivals, and extended daylight until 9 PM.
+Summer (June-August) brings sweltering heat (28-32°C) and occasional thunderstorms, but rewards visitors with lively street life, outdoor festivals, and extended daylight until 9 PM.
 Expect peak pricing with hotels charging 40-50% premiums.
 Winter (December-February) transforms the city into a cozy wonderland with temperatures around 5-10°C and occasional snow, offering the lowest prices (50% off peak rates) and authentic local experiences minus crowds.
 The Tbilisi Jazz Festival electrifies October, while the Christmas Market illuminates December.
 Spring brings the anticipated Tbilisi Open Air festival in June and the internationally acclaimed Art Gene Festival in May.
-Budget travelers should target January-March for maximum savings, while festival enthusiasts should book early for May and October events.
+Budget travelers should target January-March for maximum savings, while festival ensoiasts should book early for May and October events.
 Wine lovers will find September-October ideal for harvest season celebrations in nearby Kakheti region, easily accessible via day trips from the capital.

 Map of Tbilisi